oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

   * RDF: lexical value in the lexical space defined by a data format
   * IM: physical value (instance of the IP Header abstract datatype, external representation)
   * DM: physical value (instance of an IP Header concrete datatype)

+As with individual IP addresses, the information in an IPv4 header is no greater than the 24 byte RFC 791 lexical value regardless of data format.

 ### 1.1.4 Information Modeling Goals and Principles